Sanctions Related to Proliferation of Weapons of Mass Destruction (WMD)

 - prohibition from owning, leasing, operating, or providing vessel classification, certification or associated service and insurance, to any DPRK-flagged, owned, controlled or operated vessel.

-The consolidated list of individuals or entities designated for proliferation of WMD relating to the DPRK is available on the UN’s website:
+The consolidated list of individuals or entities designated for proliferation of WMD relating to the DPRK is available on the UN’s website, which is accessible via the following link::

 Domestically, the implementation of targeted financial sanctions relating to proliferation of WMD pursuant to any UNSC Resolutions against Iran and DPRK are enforceable via the Strategic Trade (United Nations Security Council Resolutions) Regulations 2010 which requires, among others, that the following measures shall be taken in relation to the individuals and entities designated under the Strategic Trade (Restricted End-Users and Prohibited End-Users) Order 2010: